FurryGuides

 • Sweatbands: Even with a balaclava, a tennis sweatband on your forehead can save you from stinging sweat in your eyes.

-Disclaimer: A verified creator directory is coming soon to FurryGuides.
-Please be cautious of fake artists and scammers.
-Always verify reputations on sites like Artist Beware before commissioning.
+Disclaimer: Be cautious of fake artists and scammers.
+Always verify reputations on sites like Artists Beware before commissioning.

 Base Layers Deep Dive